nicoleparisis/testing-lists/README.md

 6. open a new terminal
 7. cd into testing-lists folder
 8. run `npx cypress open`
+9. Look at the BDD scenarios in the .feature files within the cypress folder
+10. Go to the corresponding spec.js file and write the test definitions for the scenarios

 ## Features
 ### drag & drop